schultek/dart_mappable/packages/dart_mappable/README.md

   Map<String, dynamic> map = myClass.toMap();
   String json = myClass.toJson();

+  // You can also generate a JSON Schema from your class:
+  Map<String, dynamic> schema = MyClassMapper.toJsonSchema();

   // There are also implementations generated for [operator ==], [hashCode] and [toString]: bool thisIsTrue = (myClass == myClass2);
   print(myClass);